Travel Tips for Vietnam: Travel Guide and recommendations

 - For visas of up to three months, you can apply online at agencies such as: vietnam-visa or myvietnamvisa.

-- If you live in Madrid you can apply for any kind of visa from the Vietnamese embassy in Madrid.
+- If you live in Madrid, you can apply for any type of visa at the Vietnamese Embassy in Madrid.

 - Recommended vaccines: Consult your doctor about recommended vaccinations for Vietnam, which usually include hepatitis A and B, typhoid fever, and tetanus.